melanie-t/conu-knowledge-graph/README.md

 # COMP474_A1_W20
 Setting Up The Project
 1. Clone the repository
+2. Navigate to COMP474_A1_W20\venv\pyvenv.cfg
+	Change home directory to your Python installation (Ex: C:\Program Files\Python38)
-2. Open the COMP474_A1_W20 folder as a PyCharm project
+3. Open the COMP474_A1_W20 folder as a PyCharm project
-3. Add an existing interpreter </br>
+4. Add an existing interpreter </br>
 	File -> Settings -> Project: COMP474_A1_W20 -> Project Interpreter -> Top right cog -> Add -> Virtualenv Environment -> Existing Environment -> [...] -> [...]\COMP474_A1_W20\venv\Scripts\python.exe (Navigate to project repo)

 Version: Python 3.8